fspacerpg/hiwgnz/README.md

 # hiwgnz
-Microsite for the History of the Imperium Working Group New Zealand that supported Traveller
+Microsite for the History of the Imperium Working Group New Zealand that supported Traveller.

 The HIWGNZ logo on this site is copyright FSpace Publications.
+All Rights Reserved.

+FED RPG and FSpaceRPG are trademarks of Martin Rait.
 All Rights Reserved.

 Refer to products linked from this page for relevant content copyrights.